 Fabio Capello resigns over John Terry captaincy

-Capello resigned following a meeting with FA chairman David Bernstein and general secretary Alex Horne at Wembley Stadium.
+Following a meeting with FA chairman David Bernstein and general secretary Alex Horne at Wembley Stadium, Capello submitted his resignation.

-An FA statement read: ‘The Football Association can confirm that Fabio Capello has today resigned as England manager.’
+An announcement from the FA stated: ‘The Football Association can confirm that today, Fabio Capello has resigned as England manager.’

-The statement went on: ‘This follows a meeting involving FA chairman David Bernstein, FA general secretary Alex Horne and Fabio Capello at Wembley Stadium.
+The statement continued: ‘This comes after a meeting with FA chairman David Bernstein, FA general secretary Alex Horne, and Fabio Capello at Wembley Stadium.

-‘In a meeting for over an hour, Fabio’s resignation was accepted and he will leave the post of England manager with immediate effect.’
+‘After meeting for more than an hour, Fabio’s resignation was accepted, and he will immediately vacate the position of England manager.’

-The FA chairman said: ‘I would like to stress that during today’s meeting and throughout his time as England manager, Fabio has conducted himself in an extremely professional manner.
+The FA chairman remarked: ‘I want to emphasize that during today’s meeting—and throughout his tenure as England manager—Fabio has behaved in a highly professional manner.

-‘We have accepted Fabio’s resignation, agreeing this is the right decision.
-We would like to thank Fabio for his work with the England team and wish him every success in the future.’
+‘We have accepted Fabio’s resignation, agreeing that this is indeed the appropriate course of action.
+We extend our gratitude to Fabio for his service to the England team and wish him all the best in his future endeavors.’

-The next international is later this month, a friendly against Holland on February 29 at Wembley.
+The next international match is scheduled for later this month, a friendly encounter against Holland on February 29 at Wembley.

-The timing of the meeting coincided almost exactly with Tottenham boss Harry Redknapp, the outstanding candidate to replace Capello, being cleared of tax evasion charges.
+The meeting’s timing nearly coincided with Tottenham manager Harry Redknapp, the leading candidate to replace Capello, being acquitted of tax evasion accusations.

-The FA’s decision to go over Capello’s head and strip Terry of the captaincy until after his July court case where he will deny racially abusing QPR’s Anton Ferdinand led to the Italian quitting his £6m-a-year post.
+The FA’s choice to bypass Capello and remove Terry as captain until after his July court appearance, where he is expected to deny racially abusing QPR’s Anton Ferdinand, contributed to the Italian’s resignation from his £6m-a-year role.

-Capello told Italian TV that he ‘absolutely’ disagreed with the action against Terry and that set him on a collision course with the FA.
+Capello expressed to Italian media that he ‘absolutely’ disagreed with the decision concerning Terry, setting him on a conflict course with the FA.

 by Terence Johns